top of page

 RHS Access For All Scheme

-The Royal Horticultural Society (RHS) offers visitors, who receive certain benefits, the opportunity to visit RHS Gardens for just £1, with its Access For All Scheme.
+The Royal Horticultural Society (RHS) offers visitors who receive certain benefits the opportunity to visit its Gardens for just £1 through its Access For All Scheme.

 National Lottery Open Week